kelsey-sorrels/roguelike-tutorial-2018/lessons/week01.md

 dwarf-term = "0.1"
 ```

 Some of those are probably not necessary.
-I don't know which.
+I don't honestly know which.
 The full
 documentation for the `Cargo.toml` file is [in the rust standard
 reference](https://doc.rust-lang.org/cargo/reference/manifest.html).